 While marketing to men has always had some challenges, there's an even greater challenge now as marketers must find new ways to engage men around products traditionally purchased by women.

 So what does all this mean for brands in this space?
 What are men willing to spend, where are they finding content, and what should marketers be doing today to stay ahead of the curve?
 We’ve compiled some key data points about men and their evolving relationship with beauty and grooming products, powered by our PrescriptiveIQ™.

 Among other insights, we share actionable steps brands can take now to ensure they have a solid strategy for male-centric messaging around all things face, hair and body.
-Simply fill out the form to the right to download our data overview.
+Simply fill out the form to the right (or below, if you're on your phone!) to download our data overview.